Br-Hz/Steam-Achievement-Auto-Unlocker/README.md

 ## English

 Automatically unlocks and removes Steam achievements based on your actual playtime.
-Uses SteamHunters data to calculate expected progress and orders achievements by global unlock frequency — no external tools like SAM required.
+Uses SteamHunters data to calculate expected progress and orders achievements by global unlock frequency.

 ### Features